La Tablada Israelite Cemetery

-The La Tablada Israelite Cemetery (Cementerio Israelita de La Tablada), also known simply as the La Tablada Cemetery, is a Jewish cemetery located in the city of La Tablada, in the Greater Buenos Aires conurbation of Argentina.
+The La Tablada Israelite Cemetery (Cementerio Israelita de La Tablada), also known simply as La Tablada Cemetery, is a Jewish cemetery located in the city of La Tablada, in the Greater Buenos Aires conurbation of Argentina.
 It was established in 1936 and is operated by the Asociación Mutual Israelita Argentina (AMIA).

 Housing over 150,000 graves, it is the largest Jewish cemetery in Latin America.

 Vandalism

 La Tablada Cemetery has been subject to frequent vandalism, often of anti-semitic nature.
 In 1999, 62 headstones were damaged on the eve of Yom Kippur.
 In 2021, over 100 headstones were smashed, echoing a similar vandalic event in 2009.
 In 2022, over 300 plaques were stolen and a monument in remembrance of the 1994 AMIA bombing was damaged.